Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Simulated Data Set

 \subsection{Particle Simulations and Simulated Radio-footprints}

-To study the performance of the energy fluence estimation methods, we exploit the same set of simulated air showers as used in reference \cite{FelixICRC2021}.
+We exploit the same set of simulated air showers as used in reference \cite{FelixICRC2021}.
 The showers are initiated by four different cosmic-ray primaries: proton, helium, nitrogen, and iron.
-For each primary, the particle and radio-emission footprints of about 2000 showers are simulated with CORSIKA/CoREAS v7.7401 \cite{CoREAS}\cite{CORSIKA}, using the high energy interaction model QGSJETII-04 \cite{QGSJET} and an optimized thinning level of $10^{-6}$ \cite{thinning}.
-The primaries have energies in the interval between $10^{18.4}$\,eV and $10^{20.1}$\,eV, while the arrival directions of the showers are uniformly distributed across zenith angles between $65^\circ$ and $85^\circ$.
+For each primary, the particle and radio-emission footprints of about 2000 showers are simulated with CORSIKA/CoREAS v7.7401 \cite{CoREAS, CORSIKA}, using the high energy interaction model QGSJETII-04 \cite{QGSJET} and an optimized thinning level of $10^{-6}$ \cite{thinning}.
+The primaries have energies in the interval between $10^{18.4}$\,eV and $10^{20.1}$\,eV.
+The arrival directions of the showers are uniformly distributed across azimuth angles, while the zenith angle $\Theta$, ranging from $65^\circ$ to $85^\circ$, is uniformly distributed according to a $\mathrm{cos}^2(\Theta)$ weighting.
 The environmental conditions are set to match the Pierre Auger Observatory site, as is the detector layout.
 The cores of the showers are randomly distributed within this detector layout.